forestgrape/coronavirus/10_vaccines/safety_questions.md

 > In my opinion such contracts should be waved unless the companies go open source with the entire vaccine technology stack such that an independent safety assessment is possible.

 ## Kinetics of the Vaccines
 An important property to estimate possible effects of things is their kinetics.
-Kinetics denotes here, the distribution and clearance or accumulation pathways.
-It is a generalisation of pharmacokinetics to things: not just pharmaceutical drugs but any-thing which can distribute in the body such as pathogens which include viruses.
+Kinetics denotes here the temporal and spacial behavior of things i.e. the distribution, clearance and clearance paths.
+It is a generalisation of pharmacokinetics to things: not just pharmaceutical drugs but any-thing which can distribute in the body such as pathogens including viruses.
+As for viruses tropism for cells or tissues, is used to denote which the cells or tissues are frequently subject to infection.

 Some points relevant for Covid vaccines are: